 This unexpected opportunity came to Great Peninsula Conservancy with no time to pursue one of our most important sources of funding — state grants.
 With a rapidly approaching deadline, we were approved for a loan on 100 acres from a respected conservation lender and immediately turned to members to help cover the down payment and closing costs.
 In mere months, generous donors contributed the entire $148,000 needed to complete the first purchase.
 Now we are busy preparing applications for state grants to repay the loan.
 At the same time, we are reaching out to community members to secure funding for the remaining 60 acres: $300,000 by May 2019.
 Please make a gift today to our Camp Hahobas Campaign.

-Partners in the project include the Department of Natural Resources, which will purchase the remaining 270 acres of the camp as an addition to Tahuya State Forest; the Trust for Public Land, which is brokering the deal; and the U.S. Navy, which will contribute funding and hold an easement on both the GPC and DNR lands that extinguishes all development rights in perpetuity.
+Partners in the project include the Department of Natural Resources, which will purchase the remaining 270 acres of the camp as an addition to Tahuya State Forest; the Trust for Public Land, which is brokering the deal; the U.S. Navy, which will contribute funding and hold an easement on both the GPC and DNR lands that extinguishes all development rights in perpetuity; and the Conservation Fund, another funding partner which will provide GPC with the ability to act quickly.

 Saving A Place for Wildlife and People